genropy/genropy_saved/docs/genro/database/structure/packages/webpages/webpages.rst

     .. note:: The CSS files you want to use must be placed into a folder named "``resources``" (or "``_resources``")

               * For more information about Genro CSS, please check the :ref:`genro_css` documentation page.
               * For more information about their location in a Genro :ref:`genro_structure_mainproject`, please check the :ref:`genro_webpage_resources` documentation page.

     .. _webpages_auth_tags:

 auth_tags
 ---------

+    .. module:: gnr.web._gnrbasewebpage.GnrBaseWebPage

-    * Description: add???
+    * Description: add???.
+Link it to the :meth:`pageAuthTags` method...
     * Default value: ``add???``
     * Example: